shadi1717/oracle-cloud-data-platform-workshop/Lab8/LabGuide8.md

 ## Acknowledgements

-- **Author** - NA Cloud Engineering - Austin (Khader Mohiuddin, Philip Pavlov, Jess Rein, Naresh Sanodariya, Parshwa Shah)
+- **Author** - NA Cloud Engineering - Austin (Khader Mohiuddin, Philip Pavlov, Jess Rein, Parshwa Shah)
-- **Last Updated By/Date** - Philip Pavlov, Cloud Engineer, July 2020
+- **Last Updated By/Date** - Philip Pavlov, Cloud Engineer, September 2020

 See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).
 Please include the workshop name and lab in your request.
 Please include the workshop name and lab in your request.